Early Pregnancy Reassurance Scan

-Early reassurance scans are completed transabdominally, although, an internal scan maybe required if we aren't able to see clearly, but you would have the option to decline.
-There may also be a need to return for a follow up scan should your pregnancy be too early to see what we need to see.
+Early reassurance scans are completed transabdominally, although, an internal scan maybe required if we aren't able to see clearly, but you would also have the option to decline.
+There may also be a need to return for a follow up scan within 7-21 days should your pregnancy be too early to see what we need to see.
 There is no charge for a second appointment if it is needed.
 You will receive written report along with charts and measurements taken.

 Our early reassurance scan (sometimes called a viability scan) is an assessment that is carried out to establish the following: